HenrikSamuelsson/book-studies-guide-to-automotive-connectivity-and-cybersecurity/chapter-01/exercise-solutions.md

 > What is meant by the term _global automotive market_?

-Global automotive market describes the total volume of car sales, estimated or actual for a given year or period, in the entire world.
+Global automotive market describes the total volume of car sales, estimated or actual, for a given year or period, in the entire world.

 The number of cars produced each year have grown for many years in a row.
 Now roughly 100 million cars are produced each year.
 There are likely more than 1 billion cars in use in the world.
 Meaning a ratio of about 8 to 1 between humans and cars so we are still far away from every human owning a car of their own.